budc123/Threatmixer-Budc123/README.md

 # *What is Threatmixer?*

-Threatmixer is a webpage which will allow the user to play with and mix the various threat themes from the game Rain World.
+Threatmixer is a webpage which allows the user to play with and mix the various threat themes from the game Rain World.
 I was heavily inspired by Incredibox, a game where you take various sound elements and mash them together to make your own music.
 Thinking about how fun it was to experiment with different sound combinations in Incredibox, I thought about how cool it'd be if you could mix and match the layers of a threat theme at will, sparking the idea for this project.

 # *Terms of Use*